oscar-bender-stone/honors-thesis/source/1_introduction.typ

 == Goals

 The aim of this thesis is to create a universal information language to standardize _all_ formal representations.
-I call this language *Welkin*, an old German word meaning cloud @dictionary:welkin.
+I call this language *Welkin*, based on the old German word _welkin_ meaning cloud @dictionary:welkin.
 This aim will be made more precise in the later sections, where we will formally define a verifier for a programming language.
 - *Goal 1:* universality.
 This language applies to ANY checker.
 Needs to be